INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Do you have other ongoing projects coming besides the ones we’ve discussed already?

-Jeff Pilson: I’m working on a pop project right now with this artist named Angel and, like I said, I’m hoping to do the other album with Adler and I’m hoping to do another Last in Line album this year.
-Not that I’ve been approached with that yet, no. We will see but I really would like to do it and I think that the guys want to do another Last in Line record.
+Jeff Pilson: I’m working on a pop project right now with this artist named Angel, and, as I said, I’m hoping to do the other album with Adler, and I’m hoping to do another Last in Line album this year.
+Not that I’ve been approached with that yet, no. We will see, but I really would like to do it, and I think that the guys want to do another Last in Line record.
 I’m not sure when and how, but I would like to do it.

 Phil Soussan is in the band now.

 Jeff Pilson: Yeah.
 But he takes a lot better turn himself, but yeah.
-It’s funny, because Jimmy and Phil were roommate’s years ago.
-There is a lot of common history there.
+It’s funny because Jimmy and Phil were roommates years ago.
+There is a lot of shared history there.
 He knew Jimmy as well as all of us.
-He understands Jimmy’s playing and Phil is going to be great.
-AND… actually it’s probably way too early to say it, but I’m going to say it anyways.
-I’m actually talking to Warrant about doing a record, and they would like to do a record.
-So that would be very exciting to me, because Robert Mason their singer right now, and he is incredible.
-I love him personally and artistically and I think the band is great.
+He understands Jimmy’s playing, and Phil is going to be great.
+AND… actually, it’s probably way too early to say it, but I’m going to say it anyway.
+I’m even talking to Warrant about doing a record, and they would like to do a record.
+So that would be very exciting because Robert Mason is their singer right now, and he is incredible.
+I love him personally and artistically, and I think the band is great.
 I think they have so much potential that I would love to do a record with them.
-So will see what we can make happen.
+So we will see what we can make happen.